 In order to let people know the tragic reality of pets, the event encourages people who want to adopt a dog to adopt a rescue dog from an animal shelter or rescue organization instead of buying it from a pet shop.

 Carol Araneo-Mayer is leading this event in Pennsylvania.
-With the help of the supporters, she holds this awareness event to educate people about the reality of puppy mills, adopt dogs they want to get rid of, and find new owners for them.
+With the help of the supporters, she holds this awareness event to provide a good education to people about the reality of puppy mills, adopt dogs they want to get rid of and find new owners for them.
 She started these activities 19 years ago when she learned about the “reality” of abandoned dogs taken in by a rescue organization.

 “I was shocked to learn that most of them were leftovers from pet stores or abandoned dogs for various reasons, and moreover that they had come from puppy mills,” she said.